tamberg/pi-tastic/README.md

     $ meshtastic --dest '!aee59b60' --sendtext 'Hello, you!'
     Sending text message Hello, you! to !aee59b60 on channelIndex:0

-Or, to send a message to a specific channel, e.g. _1_.
+Or, to send a message on a specific channel, e.g. _1_.

     $ meshtastic --ch-index 1 --sendtext 'Hello, channel!'
     Sending text message Hello, channel! to ^all on channelIndex:1